 Who owns LloydPans?

-LloydPans.com is a website owned and operated by Lloyd Industries, focused on selling pizza pans, disks and accessories to independent pizzerias and restaurants.
+LloydPans.com is a website owned and operated by Lloyd Industries, LLC, focused on selling pizza pans, disks and accessories to independent pizzerias and restaurants.
 Our companion site, lloydpans.com, lists all of our products that include the baking and restaurant industries.

 Do you sell wholesale?

 We do offer wholesale pricing and credit accounts to qualified customers.
 Pricing is not necessarily different than what you find on this website.
 Volume discounts are built into our shopping cart.
 Please contact us for more information.